-Cold weather kayak fishing is a great way to stay active and enjoy the outdoors.
-However, when it's cold out, you'll need gear that will keep your core warm as well as protect against this harsh environment!
+Cold-weather kayak fishing is a great way to stay active and enjoy the outdoors.
+However, when it's cold out, you'll need gear to keep your core warm and protect against this harsh environment!

 Keeping warm is not just about how comfortable you feel.
 It's also about keeping safe from frostbite and hypothermia.

-The kayak I use is the Lifetime tamarack angler 100 fishing kayak and it has held up well on my last few winter kayak fishing trips.
+I use the Lifetime tamarack angler 100 fishing kayak, which has held up well on my last few winter kayak fishing trips.

 I have compiled a list of items to equip yourself for those long winter days out on the water.

-- Handwarmers are great for keeping your hands warm when you are kayak fishing in the cold winter months.
+- Handwarmers are great for keeping your hands warm while kayak fishing in the cold winter months.
 They are packets of iron-oxide powder that generate heat quickly when exposed to air after being sealed in the baggie.
-These hand warmers can also be used around other parts of your body if needed.
+These hand warmers can also be used around other body parts if needed.

 - Fire supplies are also vital to have on hand this time of year.
 It's wise to bring extra lighters and waterproof matches just in case.

-- Emergency shelter gear like a bivy is good to have on hand in case of any emergencies arrive, and you become stranded somewhere.
+- Emergency shelter gear like a bivy is good to have on hand in case emergencies arrive and you become stranded somewhere.
 These emergency supplies will help keep you warm and shelter until help arrives.

 - Extra water and food are also essential to have on hand when kayak fishing in cold temperatures.
-You will most likely be burning more calories and drinking more liquids than usual, so it's good to bring some with you.
+You will likely be burning more calories and drinking more liquids than usual, so it's good to bring some.
 Also, factor in extra in case of any emergencies.

 - Extra clothing inside a waterproof sack, so you have a change of dry clothes on hand when needed.
 A waterproof dry bag will help keep your clothes and other supplies dry.

 - A first aid kit is a must for kayak fishing, especially out on the icy waters.
-You never know what might happen, so having a first aid kid will ensure you are prepared!
-I highly recommend getting one with a strap or clip to make it easier to carry.
+You never know what might happen, so having a first-aid kid will ensure you are prepared!
+I recommend getting one with a strap or clip to make it easier to carry.

 - Signal Whistle will help if you have an accident.
 A signal whistle will help rescuers find you quickly.
-Always keep the whistle in your PDF or jacket, so you have access to it at all times.
+Always keep the whistle in your PDF or jacket, so you can always access it.
 If you fall out of your kayak and swim to shore, you will need the whistle to signal rescuers.

 Winter Kayak Fishing Clothing

 Extra clothing is also suitable to have on hand this time of year.
-You'll most likely end up throwing on more layers than usual because it will be colder out.
+You'll most likely throw on more layers than usual because it will be colder out.